Abdul Raziq Achakzai: Alleged drug smuggling and corruption

 Achakzai was also accused of being involved in drug smuggling and corruption cases.
-American officials have acknowledged in front of the members of U.S. Congress that Achakzai had made millions by collecting major cuts from all the trucks that pass through Spin Boldak crossing.
+American officials have acknowledged in front of the members of U.S. Congress that Achakzai had made millions by collecting major cuts from all the trucks that pass through the Spin Boldak crossing.

 Similarly Canadian Brig.Gen.
 Jonathan Vance, former commander of NATO-led forces, acknowledged that Achakzai was directly involved in drug smuggling.

 Matthieu Aikins, in his investigative story in Harper's Magazine, stated that Achakzai made $5–6 million every month through drug smuggling.

 In 2010, the head of Afghan customs revenue said that every year the Afghan government is receiving only a 'fifth of what the government should collect' in customs revenue from the Spin Boldak crossing.
-In 2015, a newspaper run by a group of Hazaras also reported that the Afghan government was only receiving 1/5th what it should be receiving from the customs border which was under the control of Abdul Raziq.
-Raziq maintained full control of Spin Boldak crossing until his death.
+In 2015, a newspaper run by a group of Hazaras also reported that the Afghan government was only receiving 1/5th of what it should be receiving from the customs border which was under the control of Abdul Raziq.
+Raziq maintained full control of the Spin Boldak crossing until his death.